oliviamorrison/VOID/README.md

 ###The Game
 VOID is a game set on a planet in space.
 You are an astronaut that is slowly running out of oxygen!
-The aim of the game is to reach the oxygen tank before your oxygen runs out so you can keep exploring space.
+The aim of the game is to reach your space ship before your oxygen runs out so you can keep exploring space!

 However, there are different challenges that you must face before all your oxygen runs out.
 There is a bomb that can only be diffused using the diffuser, a vending